 5. How do you think couples should manage their finances?

 Do they believe that you should combine finances?
 Is the man responsible for managing the money?
-Should you have separate bank accounts?
-These are all topics that should stem from your discussion around this money question.
+Should you have separate bank accounts, or do you want to consider opening a joint bank account?

 6. What tools do you use to manage your finances?

-If you’re going to be financially responsible, you should have a plan for managing your money.
-Whether it’s a written down budget, an app that you use, or even a spreadsheet, you should have something that allows you to plan where your money is going.
+You should have a plan for managing your money if you’re going to be financially responsible.
+Whether it’s a written-down budget, an app that you use, or even one of the best budget templates, you should have something that allows you to plan where your money is going.

 7. Are you saving for retirement?